 When requested, the college will reasonably accommodate individuals with disabilities if the individual is otherwise qualified to meet the fundamental requirements and aspects of the program and safely perform all essential functions without undue hardship to the college and without altering fundamental aspects of its educational program.

 Pregnant students are eligible for accommodations and to the same services as students with temporary medical conditions.
-For information about accommodations due to disability, pregnancy, or temporary medical condition, students should contact the Assistant Dean of Students for Access and Case Management at email@example.com or 510.594.3775.
+For information about accommodations due to disability, pregnancy, or temporary medical condition, students should contact the Associate Director for Disability & Access Services at firstname.lastname@example.org.

 Reporting Discrimination, Harassment & Retaliation